Terms & Conditions

 INFORMATIONAL PURPOSE ONLY.
-The Websites and content available within them is for informational purposes only.
-Neither the Websites nor the content available within constitutes professional advice, and neither should be relied upon by you or any third party, including to operate or promote your business, secure financing or capital in any form, obtain any regulatory or governmental approvals, or otherwise be used in connection with procuring services or other benefits from any entity.
+The Websites are for informational purposes only.
+The Websites do not constitute professional advice and should not be relied upon by you or any third party, including to operate or promote your business, secure financing or capital in any form, obtain any regulatory or governmental approvals, or otherwise be used in connection with procuring services or other benefits from any entity.
 Before making any decision or taking any action, you should consult with professional advisors.

 If you are using the Websites on behalf of a corporation or other organization, you represent and warrant that you have the ability to agree to these Terms on behalf of such organization and all references to “you” throughout these Terms will include such organization, jointly and severally with you personally.

 DOWNLOADING.
-You may only download those materials from this Website that are expressly designated to be downloaded by users.
+You may only download those materials from the Websites that are expressly designated to be downloaded by users.
 Any unauthorized use, transmission, distribution, reproduction, reverse engineering, modification of any downloaded materials, or use thereof for an illegal purpose, is expressly prohibited.

-CHANGES TO AND AVAILABILITY OF THE WEBSITE.
-HoganTaylor does not warrant that the contents of this Website are error-free.
-The information on this Website may contain technical inaccuracies and/or typographical or other types of errors and may be changed or updated at any time without notice.
-HoganTaylor may also make improvements and/or changes in the services and/or programs described on this Website at any time without notice.
-HoganTaylor will use reasonable efforts to place accurate and up-to-date information on this Website but makes no warranty of its accuracy, completeness and/or timeliness.
-You acknowledge that your use of any information available through this Website is at your own risk.
+CHANGES TO AND AVAILABILITY OF THE WEBSITES.
+HoganTaylor does not warrant that the contents of the Websites are error-free.
+The information on the Websites may contain technical inaccuracies and/or typographical or other types of errors and may be changed or updated at any time without notice.
+HoganTaylor may also make improvements and/or changes in the services and/or programs described on the Websites at any time without notice.
+HoganTaylor will use reasonable efforts to place accurate and up-to-date information on the Websites but makes no warranty of its accuracy, completeness and/or timeliness.
+You acknowledge that your use of any information available through the Websites is at your own risk.
 Access to all or parts of any of the Websites may be suspended at any time without notice.